 What happens when students present their scientific work to polar scientists?

 Incredible collaborations, meaningful experiences, and excitement about science!

-Scientists scientists travel to professional conferences to present their research to peers, so should students.
-Students participating in the Sci-I Project Educator Workshops will present their own investigations to polar scientists and one another.
+Scientists travel to professional conferences to present their research to peers, so should students.
+Each year, students participating in the Sci-I Project presented the results of their open-ended science, using online real world polar data, investigations to polar scientists and one another.

-Posters from the top groups of each Sci-I Project school are showcased at the SPRS Poster Session.
-Members of the group rotate through presenting on their investigation and observing other students’ investigations.
-At least one scientist, one educator, and one group of students is assigned to review each poster (as happens at professional science conferences).
-The agenda for the day has been developed to ensure that each reviewer will be able to spend roughly 10 minutes at each poster they are reviewing.
+The top groups from each Sci-I Project school presented their Scientific Posters at the SPRS Poster Session.
+Members of the presenting group rotated through presenting on their investigation and observing other students’ investigations.
+At least one scientist, one educator, and one group of students was assigned to review each poster (similar to what happens at professional science conference).
+The agenda for the day was developed to ensure that each reviewer would be able to spend roughly 10 minutes at each poster they were reviewing.

-* To get a better sense of the purpose of the SPRS event and what it may look like for your students, check out the video we put together in 2015. *
+* To get a better sense of the purpose of the SPRS event and what it looked like for the students, check out the video we put together in 2015. *

 10:15a – 10:35a : Scientist introductions

-10:45a – 11:45a : Poster Session – students, teachers, and scientists visit posters to learn about the investigations
+10:45a – 11:45a : Poster Session – students, teachers, and scientists visited posters to learn about the investigations

 12:15p – 12:30p : Poster Session reflection

 12:30p – 1:00p : Scientist panel to answer student questions